 - 2 sweet potatoes peeled & cubed

 - 1 red onion quartered

-- 1/2 lb brussels sprouts outer leaves removed and halved
+- ½ pound brussels sprouts outer leaves removed and halved

 - 6 cloves garlic minced

-Place pan in preheated oven on middle rack.
+- Place pan in preheated oven at 400 degrees Fahrenheit on middle rack.
 Baked for 35-40 minutes.
 Flip vegetables half way through baking time.